reynoldsnlp/hfst-python/README.rst

 Package description
 *******************

+> NOTE: This document is out of date (inherited directly from
+> https://github.com/hfst/hfst).
+The purpose of this repository is to separate
+> the python code from the underlying C++ code, and to automate building
+> wheels.
+This document will be updated as soon as the Github Actions pipelines
+> are finalized with successful wheel builds.

 Package ``hfst`` contains python bindings for `HFST <https://hfst.github.io>`_ (Helsinki Finite-State Technology) C++ library.
 HFST toolkit is intended for processing natural language morphologies.
 The toolkit is demonstrated by